Bachelor-Work-Zufferey/.github/profile/README.md

 ## Ways to improve measurement methods
   1. Get only the minimum values of the sine measured
   2. Improve calculation of conductivity
+  3. Add an auto calibration method on the test bench